-Locations of primary health care services in Tasmania

-Drawing on information from the AIHW's Online Service Report (OSR), the following map shows locations of Indigenous-specific primary health care services.
-These services include Aboriginal Community Controlled Health organisations and other primary health care services funded by the Department of Health to provide health services to Indigenous Australians.
+Locations of primary health care services in the Australian Capital Territory Drawing on information from the AIHW's Online Service Report (OSR), the following map shows locations of Indigenous-specific primary health care services.
+These services include Aboriginal Community Controlled Health organisations funded by the Department of Health to provide health services to Indigenous Australians.
 The map also shows locations of GP and Nurse Led Clinics listed in the National Health Services Directory (NHSD).
 These locations can be either Indigenous-specific or mainstream.
 Because some services are listed in more than one data source, the symbols have been shifted slightly to display all service categories represented at each location.

-Primary health care services (including outreach)

-- Aboriginal and Torres Strait Islander community-controlled (OSR 2017-18) - Indigenous-specific Government and not-for-profit (OSR 2017-18) - NHSD-listed primary health care services (NHSD 2020)

-Sources: Online Services Report (2017-18); National Health Services Directory (downloaded 28 September 2020).

-Cost, and being too busy, are top barriers to health care access for Indigenous Australians in Tasmania

-In 2018-19, more than 1 in 3 Indigenous Australians in Tasmania (37%) did not go to a health provider when they needed to.

-Most common reasons Indigenous Australians did not see a health care provider when needed, 2018-19

-Cost 45% 34%

-Too busy 38% 36%

-Dislikes service/health professional, embarrassed, afraid 32% 23%

-Decided not to seek care 29% 28%

-Note: In previous 12 months.
+Primary health care services (including outreach) - Aboriginal and Torres Strait Islander community-controlled (OSR 2017-18) - NHSD-listed primary health care services (NHSD 2020) - Districts (SA3 boundaries) Sources: Online Services Report (2017-18); National Health Services Directory (downloaded 28 September 2020).
+Being too busy, and cost, are top barriers to health care access for Indigenous Australians in the Australian Capital Territory In 2018-19, over 4 in 10 Indigenous Australians in the Australian Capital Territory (42%) did not go to a health provider when they needed to-the highest proportion across jurisdictions.
+Most common reasons Indigenous Australians did not see a health care provider when needed, 2018-19 Too busy 56% 36% Cost 38% 34% Waiting time too long or not available at time required 34% 21% Decided not to seek care 34% 28% Note: In previous 12 months.
 More than one reason could be given.